saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 1. **The unwanted corner preview of the next slide**: - a PDF document can be zoomed in and you can choose to only display the current slide.

-2. **Export to PDF breaks once in a while problem** - because I am getting a full fledged PDF document so there isn't a need to export it.
+2. **Export to PDF breaks once in a while problem**: - because I am getting a full fledged PDF document so there isn't a need to export it.

 But one problem - **Lack of progressive disclosure support** is still there.
 To